Erik312/NASA/README.md

 # NASA
-Node.js app using Nasa API to fetch the photo of the day and search through the technology database.
+A Node.js web application that allows the exploration of the official NASA api.

+## How-To
+Visit the link to the webapp(https://explore-nasa.onrender.com) and navigate to the category you would like to search.
+Currently you can explore the NASA photo of the day, NASA Technology patents and NASA software.